HendrikVE/swp-telematik-ws-20-21/openHABian/scripts/local_machine/README.md

 setup process of openhHABian is finished and shut down the system.
 Then plug in the SD card on your machine

-- mount the SD card and open the partition *rootfs*.
-All following paths are related to *rootfs* on the SD card.
+- mount the SD card on a Linux system and open the partition *rootfs*.
+- All following paths are related to *rootfs* on the SD card.
   - add your public key to /home/openhabian/.ssh/authorized_keys
   - open /etc/ssh/sshd_config and modify the following lines
     - change **#PermitRootLogin prohibit-password** to **PermitRootLogin no**